Last Updated on January 30, 2025

 Each of these corresponds to one degree of freedom.

-Within each of these planes, or axes of movement, an object can rotate thus adding a degree of freedom in each plane and making a total of 3 rotational degrees of freedom.
+Within each of these planes, or axes of movement, an object can rotate thus adding a degree of freedom in each plane and making a total of 3 rotational degrees.

-The human upper limb has been studied in detail and degrees of freedom are important for constructing upper limb prosthetics especially the robotic prosthetics.
+The human upper limb has been studied in detail and degrees of freedom are important for constructing upper limb prosthetics, especially robotic prosthetics.

 Before we go further, let us understand the basic definitions of movements